Per Magnusson: Working with Katherine Jenkins and Leona Lewis

 Clive Davis, founder of Arista Records.
-Set for domestically release in late 2007 the album's recordings were coordinated in music studios around the US as well as in London.
+Set for domestic release in late 2007, the album's recordings were coordinated in music studios around the US as well as in London.
 One of the songs was "Footprints in the Sand", written by Per and David together with Richard Page.

-The album, titled Spirit, reached the UK record stores on 12 November.
+The album, titled Spirit, reached UK record stores on 12 November.
 With sales surpassing 375,000 copies in its first week of release, Spirit is the fastest selling British debut album of all time.
 It spent seven weeks straight at No 1 on the Top 40.
 Released in the US almost five months later, on April 8, 2008, Spirit instantly shot to the top spot.
 This resulted in Leona Lewis becoming the first British female ever to debut at No 1 on the Billboard 200.

-Re-released in the UK almost exactly one year later, on 17 November, 2008, Lewis' Spirit The Deluxe Edition bounced back to the top of the charts to give Per and David a second consecutive No. 1, as the bestseller that previous week was Il Divo's The Promise including the tandem's production of "L'Alba Del Mondo".
+Re-released in the UK almost exactly one year later, on 17 November, 2008, Lewis' Spirit The Deluxe Edition bounced back to the top of the charts to give Per and David a second consecutive No. 1, as the bestseller that previous week was Il Divo's The Promise which included the tandem's production of "L'Alba Del Mondo".